 ► in the water sector: the introduction of a clearly defined reference framework for access to sanitation

-► devising solutions combining technical, economic, social and contractual innovations to trigger a collective dynamic: in Durban in South Africa, Veolia put forward a solution for recycling 98% of Durban’s wastewater and selling it to local industry, thereby reducing the amount of water being drawn for domestic purposes
+► devising solutions combining technical, economic, social and contractual innovations to trigger a collective dynamic: in Durban in South Africa, Veolia put forward a solution for recycling 98% of the SWTW treatment plant's wastewater and selling it to local industry, thereby reducing the amount of water being drawn for domestic purposes

 ► creating collective dynamics at private sector level for large scale mobilization: an illustration is the French initiative Act4Nature for biodiversity, involving 65 CEOs of major companies.